opendatahub-io/opendatahub.io/pages/docs/getting-started/beta/quick-installation.md

 The Open Data Hub operator will create new Open Data Hub deployments and manage its components.
 Let's create a new Open Data Hub deployment.

-1. Find the Open Data Hub Operator under `Installed Operators` (inside the namespace you created earlier)
+1. Find the Open Data Hub Operator under `Installed Operators` (inside the namespace you created earlier).
 ![Change Namespace to 'odh']({{site.baseurl}}/assets/img/pages/docs/quick-installation/odh-namespace.png "Change Namespace to 'odh'")
 ![Installed Operators]({{site.baseurl}}/assets/img/pages/docs/quick-installation/installed-operators.png "Installed Operators")

 1. Click on the Open Data Hub Operator to bring up the details for the version that is currently installed.
 ![Open Data Hub Operator]({{site.baseurl}}/assets/img/pages/docs/quick-installation/odh-operator.png "Open Data Hub Operator")

-1. Click `Create Instance` to create a new deployment.
+1. Click `Create Instance` to create a new deployment. **Double-check that you really switched to your newly-created namespace / project and that openshift-operators is not the current project.**
 ![Create New ODH]({{site.baseurl}}/assets/img/pages/docs/quick-installation/new-deployment.png "Create New ODH")

 1. Select the `YAML View` radio button to be presented with a YAML file to customize your deployment.
 The current core components KfDef is also listed [here](https://raw.githubusercontent.com/opendatahub-io/odh-manifests/master/kfdef/odh-core.yaml)